JFlo1981/Horiseon-Refactor/README.md

 # Horiseon-Refactor

-Challenge 1 - Horiseon Refactor and code cleanup

-This project included a starter code without any accessibility traits written into it.
-It also lacked semantic elements and the style sheet was redundant.
+## Challenge 1 - Horiseon Refactor and code cleanup:  <p>This project included a starter code without any accessibility traits written into it.
+It also lacked semantic elements and the style sheet was redundant.</p>

 My job on this project is to identify and correct these errors, omissions and oversites to create a more user and developer friendly web experience.